Kids Toilet Training: A Simple Method to Potty Training Boys, Girls, or just Stubborn Toddlers in General

 For us it was “after we get home from our trip to visit family.”
 Maybe for you it’s “after your birthday party” or “when we are all done with this project.”
 Whatever it is, make sure they understand what to expect and then stick to it.

-Talk it up way in advance
+6. Talk up potty training way in advance

 We made sure our boy was excited about potty training by making a big deal out of it.
 Every time we changed his diaper we would say “it’s almost time for you to start using the big boy potty!”
 This is another reason why it’s great to wait until they can really understand.
 You kinda need their cooperation on this one.